thewoolleyman/boxbuilder/README.markdown

 box which is being built.
 This should be a path to a file in one of your 'boxbuilder\_chef\_repos'.

+You must override this variable to point to a custom chef config path in one of the repos specified in 'boxbuilder\_chef\_repos'.

     boxbuilder_chef_config_path=$boxbuilder_chef_dir/boxbuilder_chef_repo/config/solo.rb

 ----